José Marmolejos

 José Ramon Marmolejos (born January 2, 1993), sometimes referred to as José Marmolejos-Diaz, is an American professional baseball first baseman and outfielder for the Diablos Rojos del México of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Seattle Mariners and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

+Early life

+Marmolejos was born in Perth Amboy, New Jersey but moved to the Dominican Republic before his first birthday.
+He spent summers with family in the United States throughout his early childhood before returning to New Jersey for middle school.
+He attended high school both in Florida and the Dominican Republic.

 Career

 Washington Nationals

 Marmolejos signed with the Washington Nationals as an international free agent in June 2011.
 After hitting .310 over 124 games with 11 home runs for the Single–A Hagerstown Suns of the South Atlantic League in 2015, Marmolejos was named the Nationals' Minor League Player of the Year.
 He repeated in 2016, earning organizational Minor League Player of the Year honors with a combined .289 batting average and 13 home runs with the High–A Potomac Nationals and the Double–A Harrisburg Senators.

 On November 18, 2016, the Nationals added Marmolejos to their 40-man roster to protect him from the Rule 5 draft.
 On February 24, 2017, Marmolejos was placed on the 60-day disabled list with a left forearm strain.
 While rehabbing, Marmolejos went 5-for-6 with the Harrisburg Senators in a May 22, 2017, game visiting the Erie SeaWolves.
 He capped off his day by hitting a two-out, go-ahead grand slam in the ninth inning, and the Senators won the ballgame 14–13.
 He was activated from the disabled list and assigned to continue playing for Double–A Harrisburg on June 1, 2017.
 He was named to participate in the Eastern League All-Star game in 2017.
 In total, he hit .288 with 14 home runs in 107 games in Double–A for the 2017 season.
 Marmolejos was designated for assignment on July 26, 2018.
 He remained with the Nationals and received a non-roster invitation to major league spring training before the 2019 season.
 Marmolejos elected free agency following the season on November 4, 2019.